joel-day/LeetCode-Workspace/README.md

 Photo by <a href="https://unsplash.com/@olav_ahrens?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Olav Ahrens Røtne</a> on <a href="https://unsplash.com/photos/person-playing-magic-cube-4Ennrbj1svk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

-- For each solution, I provide the Intuition, Approach, Complexity, and Code.
+- **For each solution, I provide the Intuition, Approach, Complexity, and Code.**

-- I try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
-For example, avoiding nested loops with n^2 time complexity, and creating new variables only when neccesary.
+- I try to go beyond just finding a solution that works and instead find one that is optimized to minimize both time and space complexity.
+For example, avoiding nested loops with n^2 time complexity, and creating new variables only when necessary.

-- I prioritize understanding the logic over memorizating specific functions.
+- I prioritize understanding the logic over memorization of specific functions.
 Instead of using LLM models like ChatGPT to help work through problems, I use them only to find isolated code or functions that can get me through each logical step of a problem.

-- I am stronger with python, so after initialy solving the problem with python, I then convert it to JavaScript.
+- I am stronger with python, so after initially solving the problem with python, I then convert it to JavaScript.

-SOURCE: 'Top Interview 150' LeetCode list.
+- SOURCE: 'Top Interview 150' LeetCode list.
 Problem numbers are determined by LeetCode.

 # 12. Integer to Roman
 #### Intuition:
 The goal is to convert an integer to roman numerals.
 First, create a list pairing each unique roman numeral and its value - sorted from highest to lowest.
-Then, iterate throught this list, if the integer is greater than the value of the roman numeral, add the roman numeral to the output string and subtract the value of the roman numeral from the interger.
+Then, iterate through this list, if the integer is greater than the value of the roman numeral, add the roman numeral to the output string and subtract the value of the roman numeral from the integer.
 Continue this process until the integer is 0.

-Note: To avoid creating new varibles, the input integer is reused by subtracting the value of each output roman numeral as we go.
+Note: To avoid creating new variables, the input integer is reused by subtracting the value of each output roman numeral as we go.

 Note: Use a list as opposed to a dict for the roman numerals.
 Dictionary iteration order is not guaranteed.
-Because the order is importaint, use a list.
+Because the order is important, use a list.

 #### Approach:
 - Create a list of each unique pair of roman numerals and their values, ordered from largest to smallest.